Department of Defence (Ireland): History

 The Department of Defence was created at the very first meeting of Dáil Éireann on 21 January 1919.
 The Ministers and Secretaries Act 1924, passed soon after the establishment of the Irish Free State in 1922, provided it with a statutory basis.
 This act provided it with:

 Structure

 The mission of the Department of Defence is to meet the needs of Government and the public by providing value for money defence and civil defence services and by co-ordinating and overseeing the emergency planning process via the Office of Emergency Planning (OEP).
 The Department is also concerned with ensuring the secure and stable environment necessary for economic growth and development in Ireland.
 The military budget was €1.005 Billion in 2007 (estimated) and €1.354 Billion in 2010.
-By 2015 the budget had been cut to €885 Million and is projected to stay at that level until 2017 according to the latest Department of Finance report.
+By 2015 the budget had been cut to €885 Million and was projected to stay at that level until 2017 according to a report by the Department of Finance.

 The Department oversees the operations of the Irish Defence Forces whose roles are: